Cat and Dog

 Why does the Health Unit get involved?

-The Health Unit is required by law to respond to all reports of animal-to-human bites and/or scratches.
-We get involved because of the risk of rabies.
-Rabies is a serious infection.
-It must be treated quickly in humans, as it usually leads to death.
+We are required by law to respond to all reports of animal-to-human bites and/or scratches.
+Rabies is a high risk and serious infection for humans that must be treated quickly, as it usually leads to death.

 • Health Protection and Promotion Act, R.R.O.
 1990, Regulation 557 - Communicable Diseases - General